Seemspyo/ngx-smooth-scroll/README.md

 <a name="issues">

 ## Issues
-If you found any errors or suggestion to this library, please open an [issue](https://github.com/Seemspyo/ngx-smooth-scroll/issues).
+If you found any errors or have suggestion to this library, please open an [issue](https://github.com/Seemspyo/ngx-smooth-scroll/issues).

 <a name="author">